Pharmacy instructor and student looking at computer.

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

-3. Conduct research that contributes to the student's field of study.
+3. Produce original scholarship that contributes to the student's field of study.

 The Pharmaceutical Sciences Graduate Program has educated generations of scientists for challenging positions in industry, academia, and government.